mindstorm8191/settlerswarlords/notes/futureprocesses.md

 2. Iron can be smelted directly from its ore, but will give Pig Iron.
 This will contain a lot of carbon and silicon impurities.
 3. Pig Iron can be heated and hammered more to produce Wrought Iron.
 This may be a lengthy process.

+### Vacuum tube production

+1. The wire setup is created and a glass 'dome' aka tube is made.
+Crafting these parts is straight-forward
+2. A glass pipe is inserted into the tube and the tube is sealed, still full of air with the tube sticking out
+3. The pipe is put onto a vacuum system to suck out as much air as possible
+4. While sealed, the pipe is heated and that seals the tube
+5. An iodizer inside the tube (such as clean copper) is then heated by way of induction.
+Oxidization collects the remaining gas atoms inside the tube, achieving a complete vacuum

+-   We don't have to know fully how the vacuum system works

 ### Foliage regrowth

 This one is a little different, as it's not directly controlled by the player